Skip to main content

 Do we need to appoint one person to manage the details about an incident and act as a key spokesperson?

 Who is the audience – who are involved?
 Who does the incident affect?
 Have we considered the wider implications of the incident?
-Have we thought about the implications for teachers, school staff, students, board of trustees, parents and the wider community?
+Have we thought about the implications for teachers, school staff, students, board, parents and the wider community?

 Are there religious or cultural values to consider?
 Is a translator needed for the students or families?